webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

 ## Features

 Once installed this plugin will allow the users of the shop to enter all the invoicing information needed by an Italian company to properly invoice the order.
+In addition this plugin checks the billing data of the order and uses them to decide whether the customer has to pay taxes or not.

 This plugin will add the following fields to your address form: